tlamadon/rutils/README.md

 ### Functions

- - `recover_once` set R in recover on error, but will do it only once.
+ - `recover_once` sets R in recover on error, but will recover only first error.
- - `multiplot` allows to combine multiple plots into one plot
+ - `multiplot` allows to combine multiple plots into one image.
- - `renameany` will rename columns or string or factors within a data.frame
+ - `renameany` renames columns or string or factors within a data.frame.
- - `dist` compute the norm realtive norm between two multidimensional arrays
+ - `dist` computes the norm realtive norm between two multidimensional arrays.
- - `spread` allows to extend a multidimensional array in any dimension
+ - `spread` allows to extend a multidimensional array in any dimension.
- - `getNormCop`  generates a Normal transition matrix using Gaussian copula
+ - `getNormCop`  generates a Normal transition matrix using Gaussian copula.
- - `ddmergev`  merges 2 data.frame using a formula example of formula is `var1 + var2 | key1 + key2`
+ - `ddmergev`  merges 2 data.frame using a formula example of formula is `var1 + var2 | key1 + key2`.

 ### Contributors